DerekLloydHansen/101-OS-Hardening-Lab/VMSetup.md

-# Instructions to Get ISO File onto your Virtual Machine
+# Instructions to Set Up Virtual Machine

 1. Open up file explorer and click on the search bar at the top of the window